k112433/ModuleRepository/README.md

 let listName = "custom_log_list";
 _logger.Initialize(listName);

+/* Note: If list with this name doesnt exist in SharePoint then Initialize() method will
+    make a new list in your sharePoint based on ILogger interface info

+    Try to choose unique name which doesn't exist in your sharepoint */

-// After logger initialization you can Log anything in your sharepoint list let obj = {
+// After logger initialization you can Log anything in your sharepoint list let obj:ILogger = {};
+let obj = {
 ErrorMessage: "It is error message",
 ErrorDetails: "These are error details",